 Tea made or infused with Kratom leaves or powder is believed to offer a wide range of potential benefits ranging from therapeutic to recreational.
 The benefits of Kratom have been widely reported and supported by science and consumers alike.

 The Kratom alkaloids such as mitragynine, 7-hydroxy mitragynine, and mitraphylline work well in teas, combining with naturally occurring antioxidants and polyphenols to create a unique experience that brings together the best of Kratom and tea brewed to desired potency and capable of delivering effects quickly and reliably.

 - Soothing and relaxing effect

 - Increased sense of calm and well-being

 - And more…

 Kratom Tea Effects

-People use Kratom tea to increase energy, reduce anxiety, aid sexual performance and more.
-Some people also experience euphoria at higher doses and has been used for minor psychoactive reasons and to manage pain.
-Recently, it has seen an upsurge based upon its rumored but unproven usefulness in combating opioid withdrawal.
+People may use Kratom tea to increase energy, reduce anxiety, aid sexual performance and more.
+Some people also report experiencing euphoria at higher doses and it has been used for minor psychoactive reasons and to manage pain.
+Recently, it has seen an upsurge based on its rumored but unproven usefulness in combating opioid withdrawal.

 Kratom Tea Pros and Cons